Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 ### Check program versions

-Ensure that the correct programs from the environment are being used.
+Ensure the program versions in the environment are being used.

 ```linux
 # create conda environment from file